Paddy Daly: Personal life and death

 Daly was a carpenter by trade.
 Daly married Daisy Gillies in 1910.
 His brother James (Seamus) married Daisy's sister Nora, a Cumann na mBan activist, in a joint wedding ceremony.
 After Daisy's death in 1919, Daly married Bridget Murtagh, also a Cumann na mBan activist, in 1921.
 Murtagh and Nora O'Daly had carried out intelligence gathering for the planned attack on the Magazine Fort in 1916.
 She was a sister of Elizabeth Murtagh, the first wife of Commandant Michael Love who served with Daly in the Collins Squad of the IRA, in the Irish Free State Army of the 1920s and during the Emergency period.
 Murtagh died in childbirth in 1930.
-Daly subsequently married Norah Gillies, his first wife's niece.
+Daly subsequently married Norah Gillies, his first wife's niece, in 1934 and had one daughter together.
+Gillies died in 1936.

-On his death in January 1957 he was buried with full military honours in Mount Jerome cemetery.
+On his death in 16 January 1957 he was buried with full military honours in Mount Jerome cemetery.
 He was survived by his brothers, Comdt Seamus O'Daly and Capt Frank O'Daly, his sons Patrick and Colbert, and his daughters Brede and Philomena.